 “He wants a quick buck.”

 A man of few words, Ben.
-“Go to trial,” he’d said, and by God Henry had.
+“Go to trial,” he’d said, “and get the bastards,” and by God Henry did.
 Paid the lawyer a retainer.
-He didn’t need the money, no, but the doctor and the hospital, the nurses farting in their command center, half asleep, having filled their needles with God knew what, they couldn’t, wouldn’t get away with Stuart’s death.
+He didn’t need the money, no, but the doctor and the hospital, the nurses half asleep in their command center, having filled their needles with God knew what, they couldn’t, wouldn’t get away with Stuart’s death.

 He remembered the defense attorney’s smugness in the courtroom.
-A bone thin woman wearing brown lenses.
+A bone-thin woman wearing rose-colored lenses.
 Her hair was like straw, like Ben’s hair, he thought at the time.
 But she was bloodless, he could tell.
-He watched her back, an almost imperceptible movement of her shoulders when the verdict was read, her client, not guilty.
+He watched her back, an almost imperceptible movement of her shoulders as the verdict was read, her client, not guilty.
 That was the way his world ended.
-The trial was a humiliation, the hospital, not negligent.
+The trial was a humiliation, the hospital found not negligent.
 Not a wrongful death.
 How could they?
 He should have asked for an autopsy while his son’s body lay in the bed, his attorney said afterward.
-Should have settled.
-He’d always made the right decisions, hunted for the right material—so how had he blown this one?
-He didn’t believe his son was meant to die.
-He believed a man could change fate.
-He felt the bottom dropping out of his soul.
+He should have settled.
+He’d always made the right decisions, hunted for the right material, so how had he blown this one?
+He felt the bottom drop out of his soul.